SwitchCraftCC/sc-docs/src/whats-new/plethora.md

     least 1 tick.
   - For non-player entities, these values should be identical, but the 'deltaPos' fields may be delayed by a tick.
 - **1.20**: `block.material` has been removed
+- `trinkets` has been added to entity meta (similar to armor slots, and Baubles on 1.12)

 #### Overlay glasses